peterwilli/Thingy/README.md

     - We need to start the Docker image:
     -
-      - If you're updating, make sure to run `docker pull peterwilli/thingy:latest` first!
+      - If you're updating, make sure to run `docker pull peterwilli/thingy:latest` first, and back up your database!
+(We do some migration, and while it's tested, a backup is never a bad idea!)

       - If you're starting fresh, you can use the following command in the bot directory: `docker run -v $(pwd):/opt/thingy/data -d --name=thingy peterwilli/thingy:latest`